 My clients room had been painted white (with one dark and long accent wall) and when I suggested a lamp or two at the other side of the living room that could be on the whole time he was home to make it feel like a window was there, he noted that with the white room, having a lamp on just looked sad instead of inviting.
 A great point.
 The last three images in this post are rooms that clearly have a lot of light and so the pale colours work really well and even appear ethereal.

 White by Donald Kaufman

-So to thoroughly answer the question of colour in a north facing room here it is; if you have a north facing room with a small, insignificant window then yes, paint it a rich, dark colour; however if you still have brightness in the room, keeping the colour even a light beige will still add way more warmth and personality to the room over white.
+So to thoroughly answer the question of colour in a north facing room here it is; if you have a north facing room with a small, insignificant window then yes, paint it a rich, dark colour; however if you still have brightness in the room, keeping the colour even a light beige or grey will still add way more warmth and personality to the room over white.

 Over to you, what colour is your north facing room?

 New to this Blog?
 Click here ; Subscribe to my free Monthly Newsletter; Become a True Colour Expert

 While you're here, subscribe to this feed so you don't miss out!

 26 INSIDER SECRETS you can’t live without including

 Ever wish you could know the secret to what it takes to design a house that makes you happy?
 Without having to wade through a million differing opinions and blogs?
 Well here’s your chance.

 Get it ABSOLUTELY FREE, along with colourful updates